igorskyflyer/npm-zing/README.md

 <br>

 💡 This module has been selected to be part of the [Project NextWave](https://github.com/igorskyflyer/project-nextwave), thus, it is `ESM-only`.
-For legacy, CommonJS usage, install the previous major release.
+&nbsp;&nbsp;For legacy, CommonJS usage, install the previous major release.

 <br>